Special Offer

 • Ability to articulate the difference between the two concepts

-• Mention of example frameworks
+• Mention of example frameworks, such as React or Angular

 Example: